-FREQUENTLY ASKED QUESTIONS FOR CONGREGATIONS - 21 October 21
+FREQUENTLY ASKED QUESTIONS FOR CONGREGATIONS - 27 October 21

-Vaccine rollout and Victoria's Roadmap to Deliver the National Plan
+Vaccine rollout and Victoria's Roadmap to Deliver the National Plan (new material in blue)

 Introduction to the Roadmap

 The settings of the Roadmap are indicative only and subject to change.
 All changes to the Chief Health Officer's Directions are based on public health advice (including epidemiological evidence) and legal advice (including as to compatibility with the Charter for Human Rights and Responsibilities) at the relevant time, in light of the specific risks to public health and changes/measures proposed.